merliot/hub/README.md

 These variables configure the hub and devices:

+#### BACKUP

+By default, the each device will dial into the hub that created the device.
+To also dial into a backup hub, set BACKUP to the backup hub's address.

+For example, a primary hub is at local address `http://192.168.1.10`.
+Any device created on the primary hub will dial into the primary hub's address.
+A backup hub is at cloud address `https://hub.merliot.net`.
+Set `BACKUP=https://hub.merliot.net` on the primary hub.
+Now the devices created on the primary hub will dial into both hubs.
+You can set `BACKUP=http://192.168.1.10` on the backup hub, so regardless of which hub creates the device, the device will dial into both hubs.

 #### DEVICES

 Hub devices.
 This is a JSON-formatted list of devices.
 The format is: